Cyberlane/Cyberlane/README.md

 ### 👨‍💻 About Me

 I'm a Full Stack Developer with a passion for building scalable solutions.
 I've had the opportunity to work across various industries around the globe.
-Currently, I reside in Sweden, but I'm spending the remainder of the year in Tokyo, Japan, working as a consultant.
+Currently, I reside in Japan working as a Senior Product Engineer for Cogent Labs.

 ---